zonemaster/zonemaster-backend/docs/API.md

 ### API method: `domain_history`

-Returns a list of completed *tests* for a domain.
+Returns a list of completed *jobs* for a domain.

 Example request:
 ```json